Does the Bible say God is triune?

 —New Catholic Encyclopedia (1967), Volume 14, page 299

-Christianity in 4th century didn’t have a unified vision of who Jesus was.
+The early Christians didn’t have a unified vision of who Jesus was.

 The controversy began when Arius, an Alexandrian priest, questioned the full divinity of Christ because, unlike God, Christ was born and had a beginning.
 What began as an academic theological debate spread to Christian congregations throughout the empire, threatening a schism in the early Christian church.
 Roman Emperor Constantine I, who allegedly converted to Christianity in 312, called bishops from all over his empire to resolve the crisis and urged the adoption of a new creed that would resolve the ambiguities between Christ and God.